TheIconfactory/Tapestry/README.md

 Finally, there is the JavaScript that implements the plug-in.
 The most complex example is the one used for [Mastodon](Plugins/org.joinmastodon/plugin.js) (138 lines).
 A simpler example checks the [USGS Earthquake Summary](Plugins/gov.usgs.earthquake/plugin.js) (41 lines).

-We feel confident that this simple API can be used to handle any information on the public Internet. ([Even XML!](Plugins/xml.feed/plugin.js)
+We feel confident that this simple API can be used to handle any information on the public Internet. ([Even XML!](Plugins/xml.feed/plugin.js))

 Ideally, these plug-ins should be user installable.
-For example, if you have custom built Raspberry Pi monitoring your garden's water tank, it could be added to Tapestry.
-The challenge to accomplish that goal is building a secure distribution system.
+For example, if you have custom built Raspberry Pi monitoring your garden's water tank, it could be added to Tapestry to give periodic updates in a timeline.
+The challenge to accomplish that goal is building a secure distribution system for plug-ins.

 ## Kickstarter